-The story Elaine Brewster shared was clearly quite convincing, or at least enough to attract the attention of one prosecutor – Gregory Justis.
-Mr. Justis not only accepted the assignment, but did so with gusto and charged in valiantly to mount a crusade of biblical proportions in the name of Elaine Brewster.
+The story Elaine Brewster shared was clearly quite convincing.
+At least convincing enough to attract the attention of Gregory Justis.
+Mr. Justis not only accepted the assignment but did so with gusto.
+He then charged in valiantly to mount a crusade of biblical proportions in the name of Elaine Brewster.

-However, no matter which way an observer views the pile of “evidence” he ultimately ended up waiving the white flag when he filed a Nolle Prosequi.
-Before doing so, he acted above the law and made unsubstantiated claims and made every effort to drag a clean name through the mud and turn the matter into a soapbox sermon.
+However, no matter which way one views his pile of supposed “evidence”, he ultimately ended up waving the white flag when he filed a Nolle Prosequi.
+Before doing so, he took things into his own hands and acted above the law when he made unsubstantiated claims and made every effort to drag a clean name through the mud and turn the matter into a soapbox sermon.

 Sort of makes one question the nature and validity of the end goal…

-- Was he looking to make a statement in his attempt to escape the his father’s shadow and make a name for himself?
+- Was Gregory Justis looking to make a statement in his attempt to escape the his father’s shadow (see screenshot below) and make a name for himself?

-- Did he see red when he learned that the defendant’s middle name was one in the same as one of the largest business publications in the world?
+- Did Gregory Justis see red when he learned that the defendant’s middle name was one and the same as one of the largest business publications in the world?

-- Did he wish to challenge the precedent set by Mike Nifong that most know simply as the ‘Duke Lacrosse Scandal‘
+- Did he want to challenge the precedent set by Mike Nifong that most know simply as the ‘Duke Lacrosse Scandal‘

 - Were Gregory Justis’ sights set on recreating the Ron Williamson debacle that took place in Ada, Oklahoma back in 1982?

 - Did he simply wake up on the wrong side of the bed?

 The true answer to this question will remain shrouded in mystery unless a genuine awakening, or spontaneous enlightenment occurs in Charlevoix, Michigan.